taymuur/Bytewise-DataScience/Week 03/3-tic-tac-toe-python.md

     # Player 'O' is max, in this case AI
     def max(self):

-        # Possible values for maxv are:
-        # -1 - loss
-        # 0  - a tie
-        # 1  - win

-        # We're initially setting it to -2 as worse than the worst case:
+        # -2 is worse than the worst case
         maxv = -2

         px = None
         py = None

         result = self.is_end()

-        # If the game came to an end, the function needs to return
-        # the evaluation function of the end.
-That can be:
-        # -1 - loss
-        # 0  - a tie
-        # 1  - win
         if result == 'X':
             return (-1, 0, 0)
         elif result == 'O':